darabos/ai-alchemy/README.md

 We use [ComfyUI](https://github.com/comfyanonymous/ComfyUI) for generating the images.
 Start it up.

 You can replace the ComfyUI workflow in `comfyui_workflow.json` if you want.
-As it is, it's [SDXL Turbo](https://stability.ai/news/stability-ai-sdxl-turbo) with the prompt from a [random image on Civitai](https://civitai.com/images/4027144).
+As it is, it's [SDXL Turbo](https://stability.ai/news/stability-ai-sdxl-turbo).

 ```
 pip install -r requirements.txt